AguaClara/Textbook/Flocculation/Floc_Design.rst

 Variable: `pc.gravity`
 Function: `pc.area_circle(DiamCircle)`.

 The letters before the `.`, in this case `pc`, indicate the file within aide_design where the variable or function can be found.
-In the examples above, `pc.gravity` and `pc.area_circle(DiamCircle)` show that the variable `gravity` and function `area_circle(DiamCicle)` are located inside the [physchem.py](https://github.com/AguaClara/aide_design/blob/master/aide_design/physchem.py) (`pc`) file.
+In the examples above, `pc.gravity` and `pc.area_circle(DiamCircle)` show that the variable `gravity` and function `area_circle(DiamCicle)` are located inside the `physchem.py <https://github.com/AguaClara/aide_design/blob/master/aide_design/physchem.py>`_ (`pc`) file.
 You are strongly recommended to look up any aide_design equations you plan to use within in their aide_design file before using them, even if they are given here in this summary sheet.
 This is because each equation has comments in its original file describing what the specific conditions are to using it.

-For the most part, [hyperlinks in these documents will contain supplementary information](http://likethis.com/ "This link does not go anywhere").
+For the most part, `hyperlinks in these documents will contain supplementary information <http://likethis.com/ "This link does not go anywhere">`_.
 The information contained in the linked external sites is there in case you don't feel completely comfortable with a concept, but is not necessary to learn thoroughly and will not be tested.

 **Important Note:** This chapter introduces <font color="red">uncertainty and empirical design</font>.
 Some of the parameters used to design AguaClara flocculators are based on what has been shown to work in the field, as opposed to having been derived scientifically.
 To make sure that the reader is aware of these concepts and parameters that don't yet have a thorough basis in research, they will be highlighted in red when they appear.